 1. Send your landlord/property manager a repair/maintenance request in writing.

 It’s important that you jump on this and do it right away.
 Make sure to send your request by email, even if it’s a follow up to your in-person or phone call conversation.
 Include details so that your landlord has enough information to identify the right person to fix the problem.
-If your apartment community has an online request process or requires you to fill out a form — make sure to get a copy for your records.
+If your apartment community has an online request process or requires you to fill out a form, keep a copy of the completed form in case your need it later.

 2. Be nice.
 Charm.
 Even consider a small tip.

-At any given time the building could have multiple repair requests.
-If you live in a larger complex, your manager may be overwhelmed.
+At any given time, the building could have multiple repair requests.
+If you live in a large complex, your manager may be overwhelmed.
 A pleasant personality and thank you tip or gesture (like a bag of their favorite candy) can go a long way to getting help fast.
-Or, maybe even getting your priority for an upgrade/new appliance.
+Or, maybe even getting you priority for an upgrade or new appliance.

 3. Cooperate to get the repair scheduled.

-If it’s not a safety issue, it may take your landlord a week or so to coordinate a repair person onsite.
+If it’s not a safety issue, it may take your landlord a week or so to coordinate repairs.
 The scheduled repair time often correlates to the severity of the problem.
 Make sure your landlord follows the “notice to enter” requirement of your lease.
 If your repairs are critical (like heat not working in the winter), you are protected by state laws that govern how much time your landlord has to respond.

 Sample emails for repair/maintenance requests to landlord